rweather/litton-tools/doc/drum-image-format.md

 * `Entry-Point` - Hexadecimal address of the instruction to start executing the image at.
 If the entry point is not specified, then it needs to be provided separately to the emulator.
-* `Console-Character-Set` - Expected character set for console input and output in the program.
-This is used by the emulator to mount the correct I/O devices for the program.
+* `Keyboard-Character-Set` - Expected character set for keyboard input.
+This is used by the emulator to mount the correct keyboard device for the program.
 Defaults to "ASCII".
+* `Keyboard-Device` - Device select code for the keyboard device, in hexadecimal.
+* `Printer-Character-Set` - Expected character set for printer output in the program.
+This is used by the emulator to mount the correct printer device for the program.
+Defaults to "ASCII".
-* `Console-Device` - Device select code for the console device, in hexadecimal.
+* `Printer-Device` - Device select code for the printer device, in hexadecimal.

 The names of the metadata fields are case-sensitive.
-Other metadata fields may be defined in future, especially for other devices like printers and paper tape readers/punches.
+Other metadata fields may be defined in future, especially for other devices like paper tape readers/punches.

 ## Data